bibleup/docs/docs/src/guide/options.md

 <p class="bu-ignore">John 3:16</p>
 ```

-:::warn NOTE:
+::: warn NOTE:
-- Apart from the defaults, BibleUp internally ignores some other elements like INPUT, TEXTAREA and SVG.
+- Apart from the defaults, BibleUp internally ignores some other elements like `INPUT`, `TEXTAREA` and `SVG`.
 These are elements that should be ignored as expected.
 - The descendants of any ignored element will be ignored also.
-It doesn't matter how deep nested the element is, all contents inside it will be ignored.
+It doesn't matter how deeply nested the element is, all contents inside it will be ignored.
 :::

 ## `bu_allow`